Volkswagen: 1948–1961: Icon of post-war West Germany

-On 22 August 1960, Volkswagenwerk GmbH was renamed to Volkswagenwerk AG.
-Sales soared throughout the 1960s, peaking at the end of the decade thanks in part to the famous advertising campaigns by New York advertising agency Doyle, Dane Bernbach.
-Led by art director Helmut Krone, and copywriters Julian Koenig and Bob Levinson, Volkswagen advertisements became as popular as the car, using crisp layouts and witty copy to lure the younger, sophisticated consumers with whom the car became associated.
+On 22 August 1960, Volkswagenwerk GmbH was renamed Volkswagenwerk AG.
+Sales soared throughout the 1960s, peaking at the end of the decade thanks in part to the famous advertising campaigns by New York advertising agency Doyle Dane Bernbach.
+Led by art director Helmut Krone and copywriters Julian Koenig and Bob Levinson, Volkswagen advertisements became as popular as the car, using crisp layouts and witty copy to lure younger, sophisticated consumers with whom the car became associated.
 Even though it was almost universally known as the Beetle (or the Bug), it was never officially labelled as such by the manufacturer, instead referred to as the Type 1.

-Although the car was becoming outdated, during the 1960s and early 1970s, American exports, innovative advertising, and a growing reputation for reliability helped production figures surpass the levels of the previous record-holder, the Ford Model T. On 17 February 1972, the 15,007,034th Beetle was sold.
+Although the car was becoming outdated during the 1960s and early 1970s, American exports, innovative advertising, and a growing reputation for reliability helped production figures surpass the levels of the previous record holder, the Ford Model T. On 17 February 1972, the 15,007,034th Beetle was sold.
 Volkswagen could now claim the world production record for the most-produced, single make of car in history.
 By 1973, total production was over 16 million.

-To commemorate its passing the Ford Model T's record sales mark and its victories in the Baja 1000 Mexican races from 1967 to 1971, Volkswagen produced its first limited-edition Beetle.
-It was marketed as the "Baja Champion SE" in the United States and the "Marathon" Superbeetle in the rest of the world.
-It featured unique "Marathon Blau" metallic blue paint, steel-pressed 10-spoke 15 in magnesium-alloy wheels, a commemorative metal plate mounted on the glovebox and a certificate of authenticity presented to the original purchaser.
-Dealer-installed options for this limited-edition Superbeetle included the following: white stripes running the length of the rocker-panel, a special shifter knob, bumper overriders, tapered exhaust tips, fake walnut inserts in the dashboard (behind the steering wheel and the glovebox cover) as well as Bosch fog lights mounted on the front bumper.
+To commemorate its passing the Ford Model T's record sales mark and its victories in the Baja 1000 Mexican races from 1967 to 1971, Volkswagen produced its first limited edition Beetle, marketed as the "Baja Champion SE" in the United States and as the "Marathon" Superbeetle in the rest of the world.
+It featured unique "Marathon Blau" metallic blue paint, steel-pressed 10-spoke 15 in magnesium-alloy wheels, a commemorative metal plate mounted on the glovebox, and a certificate of authenticity presented to the original purchaser.
+Dealer-installed options for this limited edition Superbeetle included the following: white stripes running the length of the rocker-panel, a special shifter knob, bumper overriders, tapered exhaust tips, fake walnut inserts in the dashboard (behind the steering wheel and the glovebox cover), as well as Bosch fog lights mounted on the front bumper.